tpope/vim-dadbod/README.markdown

   - Your own easily implemented adapter
 * Easily configurable based on a project directory (as seen in [rails.vim][], for example), rather than just globally or in a per-file modeline
+* For those that just can't live without some piece of dbext functionality, the option `g:dadbod_manage_dbext` is provided to force dbext to use Dadbod's default database.

 ## Usage